xwp/vip-site-template/readme.md

 - Composer autoloader `public/plugins/vendor/autoload.php` is included in `public/vip-config/vip-config.php`.

 - [Composer installers](https://github.com/composer/installers) is used to map WordPress plugins, themes and mu-plugins to sub-directories under `public`.

+## Usage

+1. Create a fresh Git repository from this reference repository:

+		composer create-project xwp/vip-go-site --stability dev

+2. Add your theme and plugins as Composer dependencies:

+		composer require your/theme your/plugin another/plugin

+3. Adjust the hostname of the local development environment in `Vagrantfile` to match your project.

+		- config.vm.hostname = "vipgo"
+		+ config.vm.hostname = "your-project"

+	which will create the development environment at `your-project.local`.

+4. Start the development environment:

+		vagrant up

+5. Visit [your-project.local](http://your-project.local) (or the default [vipgo.local](http://vipgo.local)) to view the development environment.

 ## To Do